SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 > **9.3 Increase the access of small-scale industrial and other enterprises, in particular in developing countries, to financial services, including affordable credit, and their integration into value chains and markets**
 >
-> 9.3.1 Proportion of small-scale industries in total industry value added
+> 9.3.1 Proportion of small-scale industries in total industry value added, based on (a) international classification and (b) national classifications
 >
 > 9.3.2 Proportion of small-scale industries with a loan or line of credit